-The Rousseau Diary Nominated for a Pulitzer Prize
+The Rousseau Diary Competes for a Pulitzer Prize

 On Molony’s Inspiration to Publish This Family Heirloom